Massimo Zanetti: Virtus Bologna

-In 2016, Segafredo Zanetti became the main sponsor of Virtus Bologna, the main basketball team in the town and one of the most successful one in Italy and Europe.
-On 23 March 2017 he participated in the capital increase of the club, with a 47% of shares, becoming de facto the club's owner.
+In 2016, Segafredo Zanetti became the main sponsor of Virtus Bologna, the main basketball team in the town and one of the most successful ones in Italy and Europe.
+On 23 March 2017, he participated in the capital increase of the club, with 47% of shares, becoming de facto the club's owner.
 Under Zanetti's ownership, on 5 May 2019, Virtus won its fifth European title, the Basketball Champions League in Antwerp, defeating Iberostar Tenerife 73–61.
-The BCL was team's first European title after ten years.
-While in June 2021, after having knocked out 3–0 both Basket Treviso in the quarterfinals and New Basket Brindisi in the semifinals, Virtus defeated 4–0 its historic rival Olimpia Milano in the national finals, winning its 16th national title and the first one after twenty years.
+The BCL was the team's first European title after ten years.
+In June 2021, after having knocked out 3–0 both Basket Treviso in the quarterfinals and New Basket Brindisi in the semifinals, Virtus defeated 4–0 its historic rival Olimpia Milano in the national finals, winning its 16th national title and the first one after twenty years.

+In July 2019, Virtus opened a women's basketball wing, to participate in the Serie A1 championship, winning its first ever title two years later, with the Italian Basketball Supercup.

-On 28 October 2021, Zanetti was elected president of Virtus, succeeding Giuseppe Sermasi at the head of the club, and became the only shareholder after a €2 million capital increase.
+On 28 October 2021, Zanetti was elected president of Virtus, succeeding Giuseppe Sermasi as the head of the club, and became the only shareholder after a €2 million capital increase.
 After having ousted Lietkabelis, Ulm and Valencia in the first three rounds of the playoffs, on 11 May 2022, Virtus defeated Frutti Extra Bursaspor by 80–67 at the Segafredo Arena, winning its first EuroCup and qualifying for the EuroLeague after 14 years.

+In January 2025, following disputes regarding the club's management, Zanetti removed his long-time associate Luca Baraldi as CEO of Virtus, ending his 6 years-long tenure.
+In June 2025, after having eliminated Reyer Venezia 3–2 and their arch-rival Milan 3–1, Virtus reached its fifth finals in a row, where it defeated Brescia 3–0, claiming the Italian championship title for the 17th time.
+For Zanetti, this was the second scudetto of his presidency.